yahayuta/draponquest/README.md

 ## ✨ Recent Updates

+- **New UI System**:
+  - A persistent status window is now displayed at the top-left, showing the player's Level, HP, and Gold at all times.
+  - The command menu has been restyled and repositioned to the right of the status window, preventing overlap.
+  - The main status screen (accessed from the command menu) has been updated to match the new UI style.
 - **Enhanced Menu Control**: The Shop and Inventory menus are now fully controllable.
   - `ENTER`/`SPACE`: Select items or options within menus.
   - `ESC`: Exit current menu or navigate back through shop sub-menus.